Florence, Italy: The 3 Best Pizzas!

 When the Moon Hits Your Eye Like a Big Pizza Pie...

-We love pizza and I'm sure that many of you readers do, too.
+I love pizza and I'm sure that many of you readers do, too.
 Ancient Romans ate focaccia topped with spices and oil, but the actual pizza the way we know it today was invented in the 19th century.
 A round focaccia topped with the colors of the Italian flag- tomato sauce(red) mozzarella (white) and basil (green)- was created in honor of Queen Margherita of Savoy during her visit to Napoli.
-The Pizza Margherita is a classic and remains popular to this day (it's one of my favorites, too).
+The Pizza Margherita is a classic and remains popular to this day.

 Here in Italy, there are many kinds of pizza because of all the different regions.
 In Tuscany and in the north, pizza tends to have a thin crust, while the further south you go, the thicker the crust gets.
 In Sicily, for example, they make sfincione- a pizzaso thick that it is baked in a rectangular sheet and cut into square pieces.
 Which one is the best?
 Well, that depends on your personal taste.

-My husband and I like thin crust.
-My criteria for a perfect pizza are the following: delicious crust that is delicate and cooked thoroughly (no raw center!), tasty marinara sauce and topped with good quality cheese.
+My criteria for a perfect pizza are the following: delicious crust that is delicate and cooked thoroughly (no raw center), tasty marinara sauce and topped with good quality cheese and toppings.

 Here is my list of the top 3 pizzas in Florence (in order of personal preference):